AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 *Context: Campaign Interaction*

-An offer proposition is the result of the action which consists of presenting an offer to a contact in a given offer space, for example the banner on a website, an email or SMS content.
-This result is stored in the offer propositions table which defines the offer, the recipient and the timestamp, providing a record of all offers a recipient has received.
+An offer representation is information used by the channel to display the offer.
+Offer representation may be constructed from the rendering function of the space on which the offer is represented or entered directly into the interface (for example, in the HTML block).
+An offer may be represented by a space.

 Learn more about [Interaction](../../interaction/using/interaction-and-offer-management.md).
 +++